-Dyslexia Assessment and Interventions Recommendations for Education Specialists
+Comprehensive Assessment and Intervention for Dyslexia: Teacher and Specialist Roles and Preparation

-Multiple Subject and Education Specialist teachers need to be prepared to collaborate on the comprehensive assessment of and intensive intervention (Tier 3) for dyslexia.
-Classroom teachers are primarily responsible for understanding and noting the indicators of potential dyslexia, employing assessment procedures for determining student progress, and providing appropriate core instruction (Tier 1) and intervention within the classroom (Tier 2).
-Education Specialist teachers should consult with classroom teachers regarding appropriate supplemental instruction, conduct the comprehensive assessment to determine if a child has dyslexia, and provide for intensive intervention (Tier 3) as needed.
-(See also Element I, Multi-Tiered System of Support Framework.)
+General education classroom teachers, Education Specialists, Reading and Literacy Leadership Specialists, and teachers with a Reading and Literacy Added Authorization should be prepared to collaborate on the comprehensive assessment and intervention for dyslexia.

+Classroom teachers should be prepared to understand and note the indicators of potential dyslexia, employ assessment procedures for determining student progress and screen for potential dyslexia, provide appropriate core instruction (Tier 1) and intervention within the classroom (Tier 2), and make appropriate referrals for students who are not responding to intervention.

+Specialist teachers and teachers with a Reading and Literacy Added Authorization should be prepared to consult with classroom teachers regarding appropriate core and supplemental instruction, conduct formal and informal diagnostic assessments, and provide intervention (Tiers 2 and 3) as needed.
+Specialist teachers should be prepared to collaborate in the development of a formal assessment plan in consultation with a child's parents or guardians and appropriate school team(s) to conduct a comprehensive assessment to determine if a child has dyslexia and if the child qualifies for special education.
+(See also I. Comprehensive and Integrated Literacy Model: Multi-Tiered System of Support Framework.)

-The content that Education Specialists would need to know and be able to apply follow.
+The content related to dyslexia that Education Specialists, Reading and Literacy Leadership Specialists, and teachers with a Reading and Literacy Added Authorization would need to know and be able to apply includes the following [DXG, pp. 50-58, 64-72]:

-- Demonstrate knowledge of essential skills and ability to conduct screening and comprehensive assessment to determine if a student has dyslexia
+- Demonstrate knowledge of essential skills to be assessed and the ability to conduct a comprehensive assessment to determine if a student has dyslexia:

-- o Phonological awareness, including phonemic awareness
+- Phonological awareness, including phonemic awareness

 - o Rapid naming of letters, numbers, colors, and objects

 - Alphabet knowledge

 - Grapheme-phoneme and phoneme-grapheme association (letter-sound and spellingsound correspondences)

 - Single word decoding of real words and predictable nonwords

 - Reading comprehension

 - Oral reading fluency

 - Encoding (spelling)

-- Demonstrate knowledge of and ability to apply principles of structured literacy instruction
+- Demonstrate knowledge of and ability to apply principles of Structured Literacy instruction for students with dyslexia:

-- How structured literacy is taught
+- How literacy is taught

 - Multimodal

 - Direct and explicit

 - Structured

 - Sequential and cumulative

-- Content of structured literacy
+- o Content of what is taught

 - Phonology

 - Orthography

 - Phonics

 - Syllables

 - Morphology

 - Syntax

 - Semantics